Azure/azure-osconfig/src/modules/securitybaseline/README.md

 sudo modules/securitybaseline/tests/securitybaselinetests
 ```

-Run the unit-tests for the commonutils libraries with:
+Run the unit-tests for the [commonutils](../../common/commonutils/) libraries (that the SecurityBaseline module is using) with:

 ```bash
 sudo common/tests/commontests